 Telerik UI for WPF comes with two types of assemblies - Xaml and NoXaml.
 This article will describe the difference and help you to choose a version.

 Let's start with that both types of dlls contain the same source code.
-The only difference is that the Xaml assemblies embeds also all styles of the controls.
+The only difference is that the Xaml assemblies embed also all styles of the controls.

 The Xaml dlls can be found in the Telerik UI for WPF installation folder/Binaries/